The Enlightenment and the Fate of Intelligence

 We are leaving behind our Enlightenment legacy and have no idea what the consequences will be.

-The Enlightenment was not a historical period but a wager on the future: by pursuing better explanations for how things work, we could indefinitely improve life on Earth.
+The Enlightenment was not a historical period but a wager on the future: by pursuing better explanations for how things work, we could indefinitely improve the human condition — not alone, but together, in a shared life none of us gets to opt out of without the wager quietly failing.

-We are living through a crisis in this orientation at the very moment ‘artificial intelligence’ enters history.
-Without the Enlightenment’s optimism that our intelligence can lead to a better human condition, AI narratives are left to oscillate between apocalyptic fear and utopian promises.
+We are living through a crisis in this orientation to the future at the exact moment artificial intelligence enters history.
+Without the Enlightenment's confidence that intelligence can be made to answer to a broad-based improvement of the human condition, AI narratives are left to make up their own stories.
+Oscillating between apocalyptic fear and utopian promise, the future feels like something that will happen to us rather than something we still have a hand in shaping.

 Our Computable World